psellars-fraedom/base-boxes/README.md

     vagrant up

+### Contributor Documentation

+This repository will require the maintenance of base boxes.
+New boxes will need to be added and defunct use case boxes removed from this repository.
+Contributors should consult the (TODO - Contributors file) documentation.
+The main contributor operations have been outlined below.
+In depth documentation can be found on the relevant wiki pages.

+* Updating the generated box SHA values
+* Building a single box
+* Adding a new base box
+* Updating base dependencies
+* TODO ...

 ## Packer and Hyper-V

 At this time Packer does not have a supported Hyper-V builder.
 A [pull request](https://github.com/mitchellh/packer/pull/2576) exists to introduce this capability.
 Until it is merged the recommendation from Mitchell Hashimoto (Creator of Packer) is to [pull the PR and compile it into a Packer release](https://github.com/mitchellh/packer/pull/2576#issuecomment-151258069).
 During testing of this repository the proposed method did not prove successful so an alternative implementation for Hyper-V was implemented at this time.
 It is recommended that once the Hyper-V builder becomes available in the general Packer release package that this repository is refactored to utilise this method.